Are there any restrictions on holding a U.S. depo in …

 While credit cards are accepted throughout the Oceania region, cash is still king when you are absolutely in a bind.
 While we aren’t saying to be a walking ATM, do have several hundred dollars on you just in case.

-Do make sure everyone has a passport (more family members means more chances someone is missing something).
-Do make sure everyone has a visa if applicable.
-Do check the embassy rules as they are constantly updated.
+Make sure everyone in your party has a passport and a visa if applicable.
+Check the embassy rules as they are constantly updated.
 Also, see what items are included in your travel package (insurance, tipping, forms, etc).

 Tipping is not usually expected and some employees may not understand the gesture.
 Some employees are forbidden from accepting gratuities (this is mainly in positions of authority e.g. in a casino one cannot tip the dealer or a security guard; however, this would not apply in a formal restaurant situation) and tipping face-to-face can create an awkward situation.
 However, it is appropriate to add a tip to restaurant bills if the service has been especially good.